-Thank you again for your understanding and patience.
-These are challenging times, but together we will come through this stronger as a community.
-Please do not hesitate to reach out if you have any questions or if we can support you in any way.
+Thank you all for your patience and understanding.
+To all those in our community who are sick, we wish a Refuah Shleymah.
+Please do not hesitate to reach out if you have any questions, or if we can be of assistance in any way.